eval-protocol/python-sdk/SECURITY.md

 We kindly ask that you do not disclose the vulnerability publicly until we have had a chance to investigate and address it.
 We will coordinate with you on the public disclosure once a fix is available.

-Thank you for helping keep `reward-kit` secure.
+Thank you for helping keep `eval-protocol` secure.